ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 a hot coal, or mid of a cigar, lu cuso
 of poisoning, excite vomiting by
 tickling tho thront or by water or
 mustard.
-In caso of opium poisoning give
+In caso of opium poisoning giv
-strong oolloo and keep moving.
-If in tho
-water lloat on tho buck, with tho HOBO
-and mouth projecting.
-For apoplexy rnis
 </td></tr></table>

 ---